-Discover Masterpieces at the Baltimore Museum of Art
+Discover Masterpieces For Free at the Baltimore Museum of Art

-Explore the Baltimore Museum of Art’s internationally renowned Cone Collection, and the largest and most significant collection of Henri Matisse’s works in the world—all for free.
-Outside the BMA’s walls lies the lavish Sculpture Garden, featuring two terraced gardens, fountains and 33 sculptures.
-Every Sunday the museum hosts hands-on workshops, interactive gallery tours and more activities for families, including the museum’s Family Audio Tour.
-The tour highlights 20 objects in the collection and is narrated by Raoudi, Matisse’s perky schnauzer.
+Explore the Baltimore Museum of Art’s internationally renowned Cone Collection and the largest and most significant collection of Henri Matisse’s works in the world—all for free.
+Outside the BMA’s walls lies the lavish Sculpture Gardens, featuring two terraced gardens, fountains and 33 sculptures.
+Every Sunday, the museum hosts hands-on workshops, interactive gallery tours and more activities for families, including the museum’s Family Audio Tour.
+The tour highlights 20 objects in the collection and is narrated by Raoudi, Matisse’s perky Schnauzer.

-Explore an Exhibit at School 33 Art Center
+Explore a Free Exhibit at Baltimore's School 33 Art Center

-Walk, Wonder and Create at the Walters Art Museum
+Walk, Wonder and Create for Free at the Walters Art Museum

-The Walters Art Museum owns more than 25,000 pieces of art and offers free general admission.
-Enjoy the displays of knights’ armor, ancient statues, colorful paintings, Fabergé eggs and the chamber of wonders.
+The Walters Art Museum owns more than 36,000 pieces of art and offers free general admission.
+Enjoy the displays of knights’ armor, ancient statues, colorful paintings, Fabergé Eggs and the Chamber of Wonders.
 The museum hosts a variety of free family programs as well, from drop-in art classes on Saturdays and Sundays to museum tours with family-friendly guides.

-Be Inspired at the American Visionary Art Museum
+Be Inspired for Free at the American Visionary Art Museum

 The exterior of the American Visionary Art Museum is almost as interesting as what you’ll find inside.
 The building is surrounded by colorful and interesting sculptures that you can explore for free at any time.
 Museum admission fees apply for access to indoor galleries.

-Cozy up with a book at the Enoch Pratt Free Library
+Cozy Up With a Free Book at the Enoch Pratt Free Library

 Uncover the Beauty of the Basilica